 How to Handle Hoarding in Your HOA

 As much as HOAs want to accommodate a hoarding homeowner, the board also wants to ensure that the entire community is not adversely affected by his/her behaviors.
-The association may also find themselves liable if these hoarding behaviors become out of control.
+The association may also find itself liable if these hoarding behaviors become out of control.
 Thus, it’s important to know how to handle a hoarder in a way that’s legal but also compassionate.

 Here are steps you can follow to prevent hoarding problems in your community.